-Under the leadership of Dr. Jeffrey G. Ojemann, Seattle Children’s Neurosurgery Division treats conditions like hydrocephalus, brain and spinal cord tumors, craniofacial anomalies, epilepsy, congenital/developmental anomalies of the brain and spinal cord, spine disorders, vascular diseases of the brain and spinal cord and trauma.
+Under the leadership of Dr. Jeffrey G. Ojemann, Seattle Children’s Hospital's Neurosurgery Division treats conditions like hydrocephalus, brain and spinal cord tumors, craniofacial anomalies, epilepsy, congenital/developmental anomalies of the brain and spinal cord, spine disorders, vascular diseases of the brain and spinal cord and trauma.

 As a national referral center for children with Chiari malformation and craniosynostosis, we treat patients from all over the United States.
 We see more than 70 new patients with craniosynostosis each year.
-Children’s is also a national center for hydrocephalus surgery as well as clinical and basic science research aimed at curing hydrocephalus.
+Seattle Children’s is also a national center for hydrocephalus surgery as well as clinical and basic science research aimed at curing hydrocephalus.

 The division is part of the Department of Surgery at Seattle Children’s and the Department of Neurological Surgery at the University of Washington.

 In 2013, U.S. News & World Report ranked Seattle Children’s Neurosurgery program as one of the best in the country.

 - Neurosurgery Team

 Review our numbers on the surgeries performed at Seattle Children’s.

 Read stories about patients, staff and other current neurosurgery topics.